jmanager25/tavares-barbershop/README.md

 ### Content

-* The text for the about us section and services & price section were based on [Barbershop De Loods](https://barbershopdeloods.nl/) and [Barbershop Strak Strak](https://barbershopstrakstrak.nl/).
+* The text for the "about us" section and "services & price" section were based on [Barbershop De Loods](https://barbershopdeloods.nl/) and [Barbershop Strak Strak](https://barbershopstrakstrak.nl/).

 * The Icons in the footer are from [Font Awesome](https://fontawesome.com/)

 * The readme file is based on Love Running readme and Kera Cudmore's webinar [Creating your first README](https://docs.google.com/presentation/d/19_7r_To5bu7UjnZD87hrzWQi63Ij0YpaRH1XFnPZZe8/edit#slide=id.g35f391192_04)

-* Form dump from Code Institute
+* Form dump is from Code Institute

-* Adress on contact section from kapsalon latino, a barbershop in rotterdam.
+* Adress on contact section is from kapsalon latino, a barbershop in rotterdam.

 ### Media

-* Images used on the website were taking from the foolowing website:
+* Images used on the website were taken from the foolowing website:

    * [Unsplash](https://unsplash.com/)
    * [Pxhere](https://pxhere.com/)